rinkako/SeeleFlow/README.md

 # SeeleFlow
-Distributed State-machine WFMS and embedded SDK implemented via python
+Distributed State-machine Workflow and Resource Service with convenient SDK for job-supervisors and job-handlers.

-Simpliest is best